 It is important to have the pain checked by a doctor because other conditions have similar symptoms (see section on diagnosis).

-The exact mechanisms behind shin splints are not fully understood but are thought to involve a variety of different issues.
+The exact mechanisms behind shin splints are not fully understood but are thought to involve a

 The causes, however, are relatively clear; shin splints are most commonly associated with repetitive activities that cause stress on the shinbone and the connective tissue that attaches the muscle to the bone.